samsuh/2026-journal/README.md

 ## 8/14/26 - Friday
 - DONE ~~Haircut at noon~~
-- Zwift with E sometime, prob afternoon
+- he cant. ~~Zwift with E sometime, prob afternoon~~
-- Maybe meet up with M in seongsu to cowork.
+- couldnt figure out a good place to meet/ didnt want to in the heat. ~~Maybe meet up with M in seongsu to cowork.~~

 Study summary:
 - Started reviewing procreate lessons; reviewing stuff already covered.
+- Review deep learning course curriculum and sequence
+- Bike mechanic: rear derailleur removal, installation, and adjustment

 ## 8/13/26 - Thursday
 - DONE for the day.
 100 days of coding; python basics refresher